Luisinhi010/BeatStreets-Tricky-Fixes/README.md

 3. Asset Loading Issues
    - Verify all required assets are in correct directories
    - Check library paths in Project.xml
-   - Ensure proper file formats are being in use
+- Ensure proper file formats are used

 ## 🤝 Contributing